G4bleb/TravelExpress/README.md

 - Clone this repo
 - `npm install` to install all the required dependencies
-- `ng ser` to start a local dev server
+- `ng serve` to start a local dev server
 - The webapp is available at http://localhost:4200

 ## Development server